j2store/docs/content/docs/subscriptions-and-memberships/introduction-to-subscriptions-and-memberships-in-j2store.md

 Send automatic emails to the customers when the subscription is created, when a renewal payment is processed or when a subscription is canceled or expired.
 You can customize the email messages as well using language overrides.

-**9. Free trials
+**9. Free trials**

-**Now you could offer free trials for your users with the help of the free trial option available on the subscription product type.
-It lets you add the duration for which you would like the users to try the free trial before the subscription is active**.**
+Now you could offer free trials for your users with the help of the free trial option available on the subscription product type.
+It lets you add the duration for which you would like the users to try the free trial before the subscription is active.

-**10. Renewal discounts
+**10. Renewal discounts**

 You could set up renewal discounts for the subscription products.
 If users apply a coupon while purchasing the product, then the same discount would be applicable while they renew the subscription as well.